-In this raw-timber structure in the heart of the docks, about 3 mi north of other V&A venues, the music is loud, the tables are crowded, and the decor is nonexistent, but tourists come in droves to gorge on fresh seafood.
-Expect to pay upwards of R530 per kilogram for local crayfish (similar to lobster), a whopping R1,150 a kilogram for the scarce and endangered wild abalone, which is being poached nearly to extinction, and R430 per kilog for Namibian crab.
-Large prawns start at R185 for 10 from Morocco.
-There is plenty of less expensive seafood as well, and daily specials such as baby squid and local line-caught fish are competitively priced.
-Lunch specials are more reasonably priced.
+In this raw-timber structure in the heart of the docks, about three miles north of other V&A venues, the music is loud, the tables are crowded, and the decor is nonexistent, but tourists come in droves to gorge on fresh seafood.
+Expect to pay through the nose for a kilogram for local crayfish (similar to lobster) or scarce and endangered wild abalone, which is being poached nearly to extinction.
+Large prawns are also pricey.
+There is plenty of less expensive seafood,